 Rapid Micronucleus MoA Test

-Kit for detection of Micronuclei, Clastogens, Aneugens and other
+Kit for detection of Micronuclei, Clastogens, Aneugens and othe

 chromosomal Aberrations like NPBs, NBUDs - OECD TG487, OECD TG473

-is a ready to use kit for the fast identification of chromosomal
+Centromere Telomere is a ready to use kit for the fast identification of

-breakage (clastogenic effect) or damage to the spindle apparatur
+chromosomal breakage (clastogenic effect) or damage to the spindle

-lymphocytes or TK6 cell line).
-The test kit was developed to detect the
+like human lymphocytes or TK6 cell line).
+The test kit was developed to

 Nucleoplasmic bridges and nuclear buds have been shown to be a